All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Headline price reductions can be misleading.
 The number you see advertised rarely matches what you pay at the pharmacy counter.
 Understanding the actual cost structure reveals why many patients still choose compounded alternatives even after government pricing programs take effect.

-Where the gap between list price and actual cost appears: - Insurance copays and coinsurance percentages still apply on top of negotiated prices - Deductibles must be met before insurance pricing kicks in, which can mean full price for the first several months of the year - Specialty pharmacy markups add dispensing fees that are not reflected in government pricing announcements - Tier placement on your formulary determines your copay bracket, and GLP-1 medications often sit on Tier 4 or Tier 5
+Where the gap between list price and actual cost appears: - Insurance copays and coinsurance percentages still apply on top of negotiated prices - Deductibles must be met before insurance pricing kicks in, which can mean full price for the first several months of the year - Specialty pharmacy markups add dispensing fees that aren't reflected in government pricing announcements - Tier placement on your formulary determines your copay bracket, and GLP-1 medications often sit on Tier 4 or Tier 5

 A realistic cost scenario: A patient with a $3,000 deductible and 30% coinsurance on specialty medications may pay the full brand-name price until their deductible is met.
 After that, 30% of even a reduced price can exceed $200/month.
 Compare that to transparent monthly pricing from compounded providers.